We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 4. Yard Sign

 Natural wood signs with fall-themed sayings like “Gather” or “Give Thanks” are beautiful when paired with florals and pumpkins, faux or real.
 Making your own sign out of stained wood and neatly painting a word or two on it can be a game-changer for the outside of your home.
-A fall-themed setup like that can work great alongside some other decor in your yard or right beside your door.

 5. Dry Foliage

 The trees have changed their color, and it would be a shame to leave all that vividness outside!
 Bring in a couple of leaves and pinecones.
-Dry out the leaves, and you can place them together in a vase that would go perfectly on your entryway table.
-You can place pinecones just about anywhere they’ll fit to spice up your fall decor.
+Dry out the leaves, and you can place them together in a vase that would go perfectly with your entryway table.
+You can place pinecones just about anywhere to spice up your fall decor.
 The best part about using natural items for decoration is that they’re free.

 6. Paper Leaves

-7. Gratitude Pumpkin
+7. Gratitude Tree

 8. Recycled Placemats